SerenaRoncagliolo/Exp_Robotics_Lab3/README.md

 </a>
 </p>

-The wheeled dog has three behaviors:
+The wheeled dog has four behaviors:

+* NORMAL BEHAVIOUR:
+  * The robot moves randomly in different locations of the apartment.
-* NORMAL BEHAVIOR: when the robot assumes this behavior, it starts moving randomly within the environment.
-The robot goes from the normal behavior to the play behavior when he sees the ball within the environment.
-Otherwise, when it is moving, the sleep timer is activated and the robot should assume SLEEP behavior;
+  * It can go from Normal behaviour to Play behaviour when he receives a command from the user.
+Otherwise, when it is moving, the sleep timer is activated and the robot should assume SLEEP behaviour;
+  * While moving in Normal state, the robot can detect the coloured object contained inside the rooms and enter the Normal Track sub-state, in which it moves closer to the object and save its position, in case it wasn't already been detected previously.
+* SLEEP BEHAVIOUR:
-* SLEEP BEHAVIOR: the robot moves to a predefined position which indicates "home position" and stops there for a given time interval.
-After a certain time, it should "wake up" and assume NORMAL behavior; </li>
+  *  the robot moves to a predefined position which indicates "home position" and stops there for a given time interval.
+  *  After a certain time interval, it "wakes up" and return to Normal behaviour;
-* PLAY BEHAVIOR:
+* PLAY BEHAVIOUR:
-    * It starts following the ball; </li>
-    * when the ball stops, it moves the head to the left of 45 degrees, it keeps the head in that position for a number of seconds, then it moves the head on the right, it keeps it there for a number of seconds, then again it moves it to the center.
-    *  Once it moved the head, it keeps tracking the ball until it stops again.
-    *  The robot goes back in the normal behavior when it cannot find the ball for a certain amount of time.
+  * The robot enters this behaviour when it is given the command from the user;
+  * once in this state, it moves to the location where the person is;
+  * it waits there to receive the command which tells it which room to go to;
+  * if the location is already known, meaning the coloured ball inside that room was already been detected, it moves to the room;
+  * if the location is unknown it switches to Find behaviour;
+  * when the robot has reached this goal position, it stays there for some time and then moves back to the person where it waits for the next command;
+* FIND BEHAVIOUR:
+  * in this state, the robot explores the environment trying to detect the coloured object inside the rooms;
+  * it can use already known positions or explore independently.
+  * when an object is detected, as done in Normal state, it enters the Find Track sub-state to move closer to the object and save the position.

 ### ROS Topics
 As shown in the UML graph or the system architecture, the system make use of the following topics: